CaioCeretta/udemy-chad-spring-boot/04-rest-crud-apis/section4-comments.md

       ■ Just like the code we saw over earlier for building in our REST Service, we simply write our @RestController and add the endpoint

+## Lesson 7 - Spring Boot Rest Controller - Coding

+● Initial config

+  • Basic settings -> maven / java / latest stable spring boot / jar
+  • For the additional dependencies this project will only use spring web
+  • Generate it

+● Coding

+  ○ Start by adding a new package named rest under demo and define a new DemoRestController
+    .
+Annotate it with @RestController and @RequestMapping("/test") — RequestMapping will make all the requests inside the class to be mapped after "test"